Journalism course joins buzzing newsroom

 In 2011, the Western Institute of Technology’s journalism course was relocated to just metres from a buzzing newsroom.

-In a first for New Zealand, the Robin Martin-led course is held in office space inside the Taranaki Daily News building in downtown New Plymouth.
+In a first for New Zealand, the course is held in office space inside the Taranaki Daily News building in downtown New Plymouth.

-“This is the only journalism school incorporated in this way into a daily media organisation in the country,” says Robin of the arrangement with the Fairfax Media publication.
+“This is the only journalism school incorporated in this way into a daily media organisation in the country,” says tutors of the arrangement with the Fairfax Media publication.

 “That’s a huge fillip for this particular course and people who are enrolled in or are attracted to this course, I imagine will be very excited at the prospect of studying so close to real journalists in a real newspaper. ”